oatmealandcoffee/ASDictionary/README.md

 * Records are not dynamic except for changing values for keys.
 There is no way to add or remove key-value pairs.
 * There is no way to iterate through keys or values.
 Functions like length and count give the number of records, but then there is no ability to call values by index.

-`OCDictionary` addresses most of this with a simple-to-use, yet entirely Applescript-native code.
+`ASDictionary` addresses most of this with a simple-to-use, yet entirely Applescript-native code.
 There is no need to take on the weight of an ApplescriptObjC application with Xcode's bare bones debugging tools to gain access to `NSDictionary` and `NSMutableDictionary` classes, and instead keep working with more developer-friendly tools like Script Debugger.

 **Possible future plans**

-Right now, the accessor methods only go by the key and not the value, but that can easily be added.
-I would like to see more of the functionality that I get in REALbasic and Cocoa's NSDictionary class.
-In general, I would like to align functionality with mutable dictionary classes like I see in Cocoa and REALbasic, but the short list includes the following:
+In general, I would like to align functionality with mutable dictionary classes like I see in Cocoa's `NSDictionary` class and REALbasic's `Dictionary` class, but the short list includes the following:

-* Access values by index
 * string value/description for text output
 * Better error reporting.
 Right now, it only uses `missing value`, which isn't very informative as a few things can go wrong but at least it is Applescript-native.
 I had errors in the previous iteration but I just didn't like how they were handled.
 * Hash table management could use a bit of optimizing, particularly as it creates wholly empty lists that never get used during runtime, but it is fast (for Applescript) and it works.